UPDATED POST – This post was updated in November 2016 to reflect current SEO best practices

 However, webmasters must balance possible search volume against keyword competitiveness.
 Because so many people search for the phrase “lose weight,” hundreds of thousands of different sites are likely targeting this keyword in an attempt to take advantage of the huge potential traffic that would come with a top ranking in the search results.

 On the other hand, fewer webmasters are likely targeting the phrase “lose six pounds in two weeks without dieting,” which will make it easier to secure a high ranking for the keyword phrase (though this will send less traffic to the webmasters’ sites, based on the estimated search volume).
+This is what’s known as targeting “long tail” keywords.

 Though different webmasters will analyze all of these different metrics and more when determining which keywords to build their SEO campaigns around, the conclusions they’ll draw will – unsurprisingly – be different as well.
 A huge offline company with a major marketing budget might be willing to invest more into SEO, giving it the ability to go after more competitive keyword phrases.
 Conversely, a smaller startup might decide to stick to less competitive keywords that can be ranked for quickly without tons of capital investment.